 Cream cheese frosting and alternatives

 • Use a reliable brand of vegan cream cheese for example, Toffuti.
-A select few brands tend to split when you whip them for example, Sheese.
+A select few brands tend to split when you whip them such as Sheese.

 • Cream cheese frosting tends to soften quickly at room temperature.
 So, it’s super important that your cake is not warm at all when you frost it.
 If your frosting softens while you decorate the cake, pop your cake in your fridge or freezer for 30 minutes.